 The Master Plan includes a multi-year phasing plan that identifies short-term, medium-term, and long-term projects.
-The phasing timeline was determined by input from both community residents and City of Pittsburgh staff and a selection criteria based on feasibility, cost, and need.
-Short-term projects were determined based on their ability to be quickly implemented, lower costs, and consistent feedback from stakeholders of the immediate need for improvements.
+The phasing plan was determined by input from community residents and City of Pittsburgh staff.
+A selection criteria was based on feasibility, cost, and need.
+Short-term projects were determined based on their ability to be quickly implemented, lower costs, consistent feedback from stakeholders of the immediate need for improvements, and high visibility.
+Short-term projects are intended to be completed in zero to six years.
+The six year time frame was selected to align with the City of Pittsburgh's capital improvement budgeting timeline.
 Medium-term projects were determined based on the feasibility of implementation, funding, and implementation coordination.
+Medium-term projects are intended to be completed in six to ten years.
 Long-term projects were determined based on the aspirational vision from stakeholders and the feasibility of implementation, higher costs, and implementation coordination.
+Long-term projects are intended to be completed in ten or more years.
+Efforts were made to predict appropriate phasing time frames but it is acknowledged that work completed by the City of Pittsburgh depends on yearly budget allocations with a variety of needs and changing circumstances.
+Phasing time frames are provided as estimated references only.